radek24/Pacman/README.md

 | Development  | Optimized build with logging for testing             | PAC_DEVELOPMENT|
 | Shipping     | Fully optimized release build without logging        | PAC_SHIPPING    |

+## CI / CD workflow
+This project supports simple CI/CD workflow to check if projects compiles on linux (because noone will ever force me to use linux).
+You can look into `.github/workflows/main.yml` to check how it works.

 ## Development Environment

-### Supported IDEs
+### Supported Project files
-- **Visual Studio 2022** (Primary development IDE)
+- **Visual Studio 2024** (Primary development IDE)
 - **GNU Make** (gmake)

 ### Platform Support
 While the project aims to be cross-platform, Windows is the primary development and testing platform.
-Other platforms may not have feature parity.
+Other platforms may not have feature parity or could be broken idk.

 ## Dependencies